 DO SOMETHING BEAUTIFUL

-Each piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.
+Each Sapahn piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.

 Kay and Sirichai met while studying art at university in Bangkok along with Sirichai's best friend P'Ti.
 Sirichai has a love for leather and began selling his craft at local markets throughout college.
-After a few years of establishing their craft in local markets the trio travelled back to travelled to Kay's village in central Thailand to opened up a leather studio and began taking orders and employing others in the village.
+After a few years of establishing their craft in local markets, the trio travelled back to Kay's village in central Thailand to open up a leather studio and began taking orders and employing others in the village.

 Of course, as in any classic story, P'Ti then fell in love with a local woman in the village and the rest is history.
-His love for her and the village lifestyle is what has kept him there for the last two decades growing the studio with Sirichai and Kay to a total of 22 artisans today and are like an extended family.
+His love for her and the village lifestyle is what has kept him there for the last two decades, growing the studio with Sirichai and Kay to a total of 22 artisans today who are like an extended family.

 Brooke saw Sirichai and Kay's beautiful, colorful leather handbags at a local market in Thailand.
-Now for those of you who know Brooke, you know she is always striking up random conversations with people, getting to know them, what makes them tick, and who they are at their core.
+Now, for those of you who know Brooke, you know she is always striking up random conversations with people, getting to know them, what makes them tick, and who they are at their core.
 This is exactly how her friendship began with Sirichai and Kay.

-After a year or two Sirichai and Kay realized that Brooke was serious about learning more about how each piece was made, but equally as excited to meet the women behind the bags so they agreed to take her to the village to see the leather studio and meet the rest of the artisans.
-The moment that Brooke got a peek behind the scenes at the studio her creativity was off to the races.
+After a year or two, Siricahi and Kay realized that Brooke was serious about learning more about how each piece was made, but equally as excited to meet the women behind the bags, so they agreed to take her to the village to see the leather studio and meet the rest of the artisans.
+The moment that Brooke got a peek behind the scenes at the studio, her creativity was off to the races.
 She began tinkering with the leather hides and hardware samples she found in other local shops in Bangkok.As glamorous as that may sound, the truth is, Brooke's design process started by designing bags using paper, staples and tape (and perhaps a dash of 'I really can't study anymore' brain power as this was during the time when Brooke was meant to be writing her Masters thesis.)

 We had been working with them for a few years when Brooke joined Sirichai and Kay on a trip to the leather studio.
 The 3-hour car journey was the perfect opportunity to get to know them even more.
-One of the things Brooke had always been curious about was what made them take a chance on working with a small-town girl from Nebraska.
+One of the things Brooke had always been curious about was what made them take a chance on working with a small-town girl from Nebraska?

 Sirichai and Kay had previously walked away from a bigger opportunity from a larger retailer because the retailer wanted to put business ahead of people.
-They wanted to push for faster turn arounds, higher profits, lower costs.
-Sirichai and Kay bravely said no, unwilling to compromise on their family, community, or values.
+They wanted to push for faster turn-arounds, higher profits, lower costs.
+Sirichai and Kay bravely said no, unwilling to compromise on their family, community or values.

 *We've changed our artisan's names to protect their privacy.